Skip to Main Content

 Working with data and materials

-To securely collect, process and analyse your research data, be sure to make a storage plan.
-The Australian Code for the Responsible Conduct of Research 2018 requires researchers to retain clear, accurate, secure and complete records of all research data and primary materials.
-UTS provides policies, guidance and data storage options for UTS researchers according to the research data's security classification.
+To securely collect, process and analyse your research data, you need to have a plan in place for organisation and storage.
+The Australian Code for the Responsible Conduct of Research 2018 requires researchers to retain clear, accurate, secure, and complete records of all research data and primary materials.
+The supporting guide, Management of Data and Information in Research, assists researchers to adhere to the principles of the Code.

 UTS Information Security Classification Standard